Complete characterizations of hyperbolic Coxeter groups with Sierpi\'nski curve boundary and with Menger curve boundary: Introduction

+The proof of Theorem \ref{thm:main} provided in Section \ref{sect2} is split into separate parts concerning the Menger curve and the Sierpi\'nski curve.
+It uses all the preparatory results from Section \ref{sect1}.

 {\bf Acknowledgements.} The first author was partially supported by (Polish) Narodowe Centrum Nauki, grant no 2020/37/N/ST1/01952.
-The second author was partially supported by (Polish) Narodowe Centrum Nauki, grant no UMO-2017/25/B/ST1/01335 .
+The third author was partially supported by (Polish) Narodowe Centrum Nauki, grant no UMO-2017/25/B/ST1/01335 .

-We thank the anonymous reviewer of the paper \cite{dd} (written by the first author of the present paper) for sketching and sharing with us an outline of the reasonings recorded and filled with some details in this note.
-We also thank Damian Osajda for an encouragement to prepare this note.